How to host a virtual baby shower

 Think about any noise (traffic/wind/other people in the house) and test the microphone on your device beforehand.

-Virtual baby showers have their own charm and are a unique way of connecting friends and family.
-They can be as relaxed and low key as a simple lounge chat with a few besties or as lively as a room full of people at a high tea.
-It’s all about celebrating you and your little-one-come, just like you would face to face.
+Virtual baby showers have their own charm and are a unique way of connecting with friends and family.
+They can be as relaxed and low-key as a simple lounge chat with a few besties or as lively as a room full of people at a high tea.
+It’s all about celebrating you and your little one coming, just like you would face-to-face.